FailAcademy/learning/adp-vancouver/_slides/week-05/01-intro-to-meteor.md

 community at large, for NPM integration.
 Most JavaScript developers, especially those building software with Node, use NPM.

-The result is that there are 2 ways of aquiring packages to use with your Meteor Project.
+The result is that there are 2 ways of acquiring packages to use with your Meteor Project.

 - Meteor's packaging system is still very useful, and you'll use it to add and remove all of the **Standard Packages** that come built into Meteor.